talpor/django-la-facebook/docs/callbacks.rst

 A callback is a view like object is called with instances of a Django request, OAuthAccess, and OAuth20Token.

-BaseFacebookCallback
+.. py:class:: BaseFacebookCallback

+    Provides a largely abstract class defining an auth interaction with Facebook.

+.. py:method:: __call__(request, access, token)

-__call__ is called by the view and handles the basic check of whether the user is authenticated and dispatches to the other methods as nessasary and then returns the response to the view and thus to the browser (usually a redirect)
+    is called by the view and handles the basic check of whether the user is authenticated and dispatches to the other methods as nessasary and then returns the response to the view and thus to the browser (usually a redirect)

+.. py:method:: fetch_user_data(request, access, token)

-fetch_user_data Not implemented.
+    Not implemented.

+.. py:method:: lookup_user(request, access, token)

-lookup_user Not implemented.
+    Not implemented.

+.. py:method:: redirect_url(request, access, token)

-redirect_url Checks in order: the request GET params, the session, settings for a url to redirect to.
+    Checks in order: the request GET params, the session, settings for a url to redirect to.

+.. py:method:: handle_no_user(request, access, token, user_data)

-handle_no_user Not implemented.
+    Not implemented.

+.. py:method:: handle_unauthenticated_user(request, access, token, user_data)

-handle_unauthenticated_user Not implemented.
+    Not implemented.

+.. py:method:: identifier_from_data(data)

-identifier_from_data Concatenates a sluggified facebook name and user id
+    Concatenates a sluggified facebook name and user id

+.. py:module:: la_facebook.callbacks.default

-DefaultFacebookCallback
+.. py:class:: DefaultFacebookCallback

-TODO

-    fetch_user_data [DefaultFacebookCallback]
-    lookup_user [DefaultFacebookCallback]
-    persist [DefaultFacebookCallback]
-    handle_no_user [DefaultFacebookCallback]
-    login_user [DefaultFacebookCallback]
-    handle_unauthenticated_user [DefaultFacebookCallback]
-    update_profile_from_graph [DefaultFacebookCallback]
-    create_profile [DefaultFacebookCallback]
-    create_user [DefaultFacebookCallback]
+    Provides the default implementation.

+.. py:method:: fetch_user_data(self, request, access, token):

+    Uses the authorized token and makes an API call to Facebook to retrieve the user graph data.

+.. py:method:: lookup_user(self, request, access, user_data):

+    Based on the Facebook user ID in the :param user_data:, will attempt to lookup a an associated Django user.
+If one is not found, returns None.

+.. py:method:: persist(self, user, token, user_data):

+    Creates or updates the user association object, and if available updates the Django user's email from the Facebook user's data.

+.. py:method:: handle_no_user(self, request, access, token, user_data):

+    The default implementation simply returns :py:meth:`.create_user`.

+.. py:method:: login_user(self, request, user):

+    The default implementation assumes Django's model backend, and will log the user in via that backend's login method.

+.. py:method:: handle_unauthenticated_user(self, request, user, access, token, user_data):

+    Given a valid user, the user is first logged in, and then their Facebook data is created or updated through persist.
+Finally the session's expiration is set to match the expiration of the Facebook auth token.

+.. py:method:: update_profile_from_graph(self, request, access, token, profile):

+    Given a profile object, will try to update any fields whose names match the Facebook usergraph object.

+.. py:method:: create_profile(self, request, access, token, user):

+    if ``AUTH_PROFILE_MODULE`` is set, will attempt to create and then update a profile object for the given user.

+.. py:method:: create_user(self, request, access, token, user_data):

+    If the user does not already exist, creates a user, a profile if available, and logs the user in.